 (b) Two visible from the rear.

-The devices shall be type-approved according to the 02 or subsequent series of amendments to UN Regulation No. 7, or to the 00 or subsequent series of amendments to UN Regulation No. 148
+The devices shall be type-approved according to the 02 or [any] subsequent series of amendments to UN Regulation No. 7, or to the 00 or any subsequent series of amendments to UN Regulation No. 148

 6.13.3.
 Arrangement